 SPE 600 Foundations and Current Issues in Special Education

-SPE 730 Educational Foundations for Students Who Are Deaf and Hard of Hearing
+SPE 730 Foundations for Students Who Are Deaf and Hard of Hearing

-SPE 731 Language, Literacy & Communication Development for Students Who Are Deaf and Hard of Hearing
+SPE 731 Language, Literacy and Communication Development for Students Who Are Deaf and Hard of Hearing

-SPE 732 Curriculum, Instruction & Learning Environments for Students Who Are Deaf and Hard of Hearing
+SPE 732 Curriculum, Instruction and Learning Environments for Students Who are Deaf and Hard of Hearing

-SPE 733 Listening and Speaking Skills for Students who are Deaf and Hard of Hearing
+SPE 733 Developing Listening and Spoken Language Skills in Students Who Are Deaf or Hard of Hearing

 SPE 734 Sign Communication in Instructional Settings